 An easy visual for how Botulinum Toxin works on opposing muscles is to think of the bicep and tricep muscles in the arm.
 If we wanted the arm to be bent all the time we would use Botulinum Toxin to weaken the tricep, and if we do the opposite by injecting Botulinum Toxin into the bicep, the arm would be straight all the time.

 Can I get a Botulinum Toxin brow lift?

 A Botulinum Toxin brow lift is great for patients who have weak elevator muscles.
 The treatment will open up the eyes and lift the brows, without surgery.

 If you have questions about a brow lift, a chemical brow lift, eyelid surgery or anything to do with rejuvenating your periorbital area, call me or email me.
-I love your calls.
-I love your emails.
-I’ll answer them.
+Contact us for a consultation.
 I’d love to see you in the office.

 About Dr. Jonathan Sykes

 Dr. Jonathan Sykes is a world-famous expert plastic surgeon who performs all cosmetic and functional plastic surgery procedures on the face and neck.
 He is a past president of The American Academy of Facial Plastic and Reconstructive Surgery, and served on their Board of Directors for over 10 years.
 He is also a Professor Emeritus in Facial Plastic Surgery from UC Davis Medical Center, and the former Director of Facial Plastic Surgery at that institution.